nolatos/AmbientMonitor/README.md

 AmbientMonitor
 ## Running the application
-To run the application, just like any jar, either double click it, or navigate on the command line into the directory containing the jar, then type java -jar AmbientMonitor.jar
+To run the application, please first make sure its extension is "jar".
+If not, please rename it such.
+After that, just like any jar, either double click it, or navigate on the command line into the directory containing the jar, then type java -jar AmbientMonitor.jar

 Once this is done, please type the name of the data file into the text field, and press load to load the data.
 The application can now make a prediction, though cross-validating it should make it more accurate.
 To cross validate, simply select a number in the drop-down menu, then click validate.